 Many Train Operating Companies offer onboard catering in the form of a restaurant, buffet carriage or at-seat refreshment trolley.

 All Virgin Trains feature The Shop, which sells hot and cold snacks as well as newspapers and magazines to help make your rail journey as enjoyable as possible.

 Often, as part of the benefits package when travelling First Class, the food is brought directly to you.
 For example, on Grand Central trains, an ‘at-seat’ services is provided forpassengers, offering locally sourced food and drink, whilst Standard Class passengers have access to the buffet car (available on all their trains).

-From 22nd May 2011, as part of a significant service upgrade, East Coast is providing complementary food and drink to its First Class passengers.
+East Coast provide complementary food and drink to its First Class passengers.
 You can enjoy a full breakfast until 11am on weekdays, lunch until 3pm and even afteroon tea on certain services.

 So, whether you’re travelling for business or leisure – you can enjoy excellent catering facilities on many UK trains in both Standard and First Class.

 When you’re booking cheap train tickets online at MyTrainTicket, you’ll be able to see which train operator you’re travelling with – so you can find out in advance what kind of refreshment service you can look forward to!